This course is open for applications.

 BA(Hons) Animation is based at Bower Ashton Studios, part of our City Campus.
 Our new animation studio spaces and facilities include digital media studios, production studios and fabrication workshops, offering both traditional tools and the latest technology.

-Bristol is a centre of animation production excellence in Europe and our animation provision forms an integral part of its success.
-This practice-based production course not only develops your creative flair but also provides you with highly sought-after technical skills.
+This practice-based production degree not only develops your creative flair but also provides you with highly sought-after technical skills.

-Learn through making using industry standard equipment.
-Practical work is balanced by theoretical study, work experience and research activities, all deigned to prepare you for work within a commercial environment.
-Live briefs, work-based placements and networking events assist the transition from education into professional practice.
+Learn through making using industry-standard equipment.
+Practical work is balanced by theoretical study, work experience and research activities, all designed to prepare you for work in a commercial environment.
+Live briefs, work-based placements and networking events support your transition into professional practice.